Jason Schmitt

 Schmitt teaches regularly on social media and online journalism.

-Schmitt presented at Future Midwest 2011 and was regularly covers trends and changes in the music industry at conferences such as Rethink Music Conference by the Berklee Music School and Harvard Business School.
+Schmitt presented at Future Midwest 2011 and was regularly covers trends and changes in the music industry at conferences such as Rethink Music Conference by the Berklee College of Music and Harvard Business School.

 Schmitt was born in Dearborn, Michigan, and attended the University of Michigan-Dearborn (BA), Eastern Michigan University (MA) and Bowling Green State University (Ph.D.).

 Schmitt has been employed at Atlantic Records, Warner/Elektra/Atlantic Records, and he operated an independent recording studio.

-Schmitt was an associate professor and is the director of communication studies and co-director of documentary studies at Green Mountain College in Poultney, Vermont, from 2012 to 2016.
+Schmitt was an associate professor and director of communication studies and co-director of documentary studies at Green Mountain College in Poultney, Vermont, from 2012 to 2016.
+He was Associate Professor of Communication & Media and served as Interim Dean for the School of Arts & Sciences, associate dean of Strategic Development and Recruitment, and chair of the department of communication, media and design at Clarkson University from 2016 to 2024.